Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 console.log(pizzaWithCheese); // Pizza: { name: 'Hawaiian', size :'Small', isCheese: true}
 ```

+This TypeScript code implements a simplified Builder pattern for creating pizza objects, allowing customization of attributes like name, size, and the presence of cheese.

-- Example without using the Builder Design Pattern
+- New Example without using the Builder Design Pattern

 `Let us take an example without using the Builder Design Pattern:`